NerdonblooR/ambry/README.md

 -csv files contain performance metrics for each partition
 -server.log contains debug info about compaction code:
    check compaction runtime via:
    $ cat server.log | grep Compaction
--Settings for the test: HardwareLayout.json, PartitionLayout.json, config
+-settings for the test: HardwareLayout.json, PartitionLayout.json, config

-if the script is running or does not stop normally, you can kill all the background processes created by the script via:
+If the script is running or does not stop normally, you can kill all the background processes created by the script via:
 $ cd ambry/compaction-test
 $ kill -9 \`cat save_pid.txt\`